Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Preliminaries

-To study the asymptotics of the RMCF approaching the limiting cylinder, we need to study the evolution of graphical function.
-In Proposition \ref{PropQ} in Appendix A, we write the graph of the RMCF over a shrinker given by
+To study the asymptotics of the rescaled mean curvature flow, we need to study the evolution of the graphical function.
+In Proposition \ref{PropQ} in Appendix \ref{appendix:Nonlinear estimate}, we write the graph of the rescaled mean curvature flow over a shrinker given by